Send It On (Disney song): Release

 Snippets of the song was first heard as the opening theme for commercials that aired on Disney Channel in regards to Disney's Friends for Change.
 "Send It On" later debuted on Radio Disney on August 7, 2009.
 Later on August 11, the song was released digitally, via iTunes Store.
 Disney directed 100% of the proceeds from "Send it On" to environmental charities through the Disney Worldwide Conservation Fund (DWCF).
 The music video premiered on Disney Channel on August 14 and the day later to Disney.com and ABC.
 On August 15, a digital extended play was released to the iTunes Store, featuring the song, its music video, two commercials in regards to the project that aired on Disney Channel and a digital booklet.

 Reception

 Critical reception

+“Send It On” received mixed reviews from critics.
 Bill Lamb of About.com stated: "The song may sound a bit tedious.
 It's not likely to be much more enduring than the typical American Idol winner's finale song.
 However, the purchase of this song is for a very good cause."
 Gina Sepre and Whitney English of E! said that the song was Disney's take on "We are the World" by a super-group billed as USA for Africa, a group which included successful acts such as Michael Jackson and Diana Ross.

 Leo Hickman of The Guardian criticized the artists as hypocritical and the song's lyrics as ineffective, noting that "there are no references at all to the environment to be found within the song," as opposed to Cyrus's song "Wake Up America" from her second album which he mentioned was more influential.
+In 2023, it was chosen by Billboard as one of the 100 Greatest Disney Songs of All Time.